Applications are open from 5 September to 10 December 2025.

 NAS First Peoples Scholarship

-The NAS First Peoples Scholarship covers the full tuition fees for students entering the BFA program.
-Two full-tuition scholarships are offered each calendar year for the duration of the degree.
+The NAS First Peoples Scholarship covers the full tuition fees for a student entering the BFA program and continues for the duration of the degree.

 Hawkesbury Art Prize Scholarship